Victorgonbu/eos-ia/README.md

-# VLLM and FastAPI Project
+# VLLM and Eos-ia Project

 This project is a containerized application that serves a VLLM (Very Large Language Model) and includes a FastAPI application that consumes the VLLM service.

 ## Project Structure

 ```
-vllm-fastapi-project
+eos-ia
 ├── inference
 │   ├── app
 │   │   ├── main.py          # Entry point for the FastAPI application